Multiphase Gas Nature in the Sub-parsec Region of the Active Galactic Nuclei I: Dynamical Structures of Dusty and

-\acknowledgments We thank the anonymous referee for his/har valuable suggestions to improve the manuscript.
+\acknowledgments We thank the anonymous reference for his/her variable suggestions to improve the manuscript.
 Numerical computations were carried out on Cray XC50 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.
 For the parameter survey of the numerical model, this study also used computational resources of the supercomputer Fugaku provided by RIKEN through the HPCI System Research Project (Project ID: hp200234, hp210147, hp210164).
-This study was supported by JSPS KAKENHI Grant Numbers 19K03918 (N.K.), JP20K14525 (M.N.), and 21H04496 (K.W.).
-Y.K. and K.W. were supported by NAOJ ALMA Scientific Research Grant Number 2020-14A.
+This study was supported by JSPS KAKENHI grant No. 19K03918 (N.K.), JP20K14525 (M.N.), and 21H04496 (K.W.).
+Y.K. and K.W. were supported by NAOJ ALMA Scientific Research grant No. 2020-14A.

 \software{CANS+\citep{2019PASJ...71...83M} }